Educational Loan Programs

 Private Education Loans

-Type of Loan | Student Level | Borrower | Lender | Annual Loan Limits | Eligibility | FAFSA Requirement | Type of Interest | Repayment | Repayment Penalty |
+| Type of Loan | Student Level | Borrower | Lender | Annual Loan Limits | Eligibility | FAFSA Requirement | Type of Interest | Repayment | Repayment Penalty |

-Federal Direct Student Loans | Undergraduate | Student | Federal government | Cost of attendance minus other student aid | Open to U.S. citizens or eligible non-citizens | Required | Fixed | Begins 6 months after graduation or ending enrollment | No prepayment penalty |
+| Federal Direct Student Loans | Undergraduate | Student | Federal government | Based on grade level and dependent vs independent FAFSA status | Open to U.S. citizens or eligible non-citizens | Required | Fixed | Begins 6 months after graduation or ending enrollment | No prepayment penalty |

-Federal Direct PLUS Loans | Undergraduate or graduate | Parent of a dependent undergraduate student or graduate student | Federal government | Cost of attendance minus other student aid | Open to U.S. citizens or eligible non-citizens | Required | Fixed | Begins after the loan is fully disbursed; deferment options are available | No prepayment penalty |
+Open to U.S. citizens or eligible non-citizens | Required | Fixed | Begins after the loan is fully disbursed; deferment options are available | No prepayment penalty |

-Private Education Loans | Undergraduate or graduate | Student or parent (varies by lender) | Private lenders and financial institutions | Cost of attendance minus other student aid | Open to anyone | Not Required | Varies by lender | Varies by lender | Varies by lender |
+| Private Education Loans | Undergraduate or graduate | Student or parent (depending on loan type applied for) | Private lenders and financial institutions | Cost of attendance minus other student aid | Open to anyone | Preferred | Varies by lender | Varies by lender | Varies by lender |

 More Inside Types of Aid